Rahulad12/amnilInternshipAssignment/readme.md

 # About
 This Repo illustrate the Assignment and Practice done in Amnil Internship

-# Due to host my nodejs backend in free hosting site so it will be slow while running initailly
+# Due to hosting my nodejs backend in free hosting site(render) so it will be slow while running initially